BhavyaSParmar/Numpy_Array_Modulation/README.md

 Uses the Seaborn planets dataset to count the number of discovered planets by the discovery method and decade.

 Summary:
 This script provides a thorough exercise in data manipulation, cleaning, transformation, and analysis using Pandas.
-It covers essential operations like indexing, slicing, aggregating, creating multi-index DataFrames, handling missing data, normalizing datasets, and performing exploratory data analysis on built-in datasets like planets.
+It covers essential operations like indexing, slicing, aggregating, creating multi-index DataFrames, handling missing data, normalizing datasets, & performing exploratory data analysis on built-in datasets like planets.
 These tasks are valuable for anyone learning data science or data analysis using Python.